lovizotto/lovizotto/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Authority Partners
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning C# and Unity

-- 👯 I’m looking to collaborate on ...
+- 📫 How to reach me: lovizotto@gmail.com

-- 🤔 I’m looking for help with ...
+About Me 🚀
-- 💬 Ask me about ...
+👋 Hey there!
+I'm a Senior Frontend Developer with 14+ years of experience in ReactJS and React Native.
+I offer technical expertise and help my team find the best solutions for mobile and web platforms.

-- 📫 How to reach me: ...
+🌟 I have extensive knowledge of Javascript/Typescript, Jest/Testing-library, HTML, CSS, Sass, Bootstrap, Styled-components, Storybook, Git/SVN, MySQL/MongoDB, and Unit testing.
+I'm an expert in Agile methodologies, particularly Scrum and Squads.

-- 😄 Pronouns: ...
+💻 My main skills include ReactJS (Redux, Hooks, Typescript), React Native, MongoDB, Express, NodeJS, NestJS, PHP, Laravel, MySQL, REST, GraphQL, CI/CD, Fastlane, SOLID, TDD.

-- ⚡ Fun fact: ...
+👨‍💼 My professional characteristics include leadership, innovation, responsibility, self-management, commitment, entrepreneurship, and the ability to work remotely.
+In the next few years, I aim to return to leadership roles, where I have a wealth of experience.

 -->